InternetHealthReport/ihr-website/src/assets/docs/iyp.md

 # IYP Views

 Internet Yellow Pages (IYP) is a knowledge graph (a Neo4j graph database) for Internet resources.
-You can visualize IYP data on IHR with the IYP Views tool (select tools -> IYP Views in the top menu).
+You can visualize IYP data on IHR using the Network and Country page (select reports -> Network or Country in the top menu).

 Here's a page specific to an Autonomous System (AS):